chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Second, in order for two Words to be distinguished as the same Word, there must be dimensions of comparision over which to assert the equality.
 One must have some criteria for saying *this* linguistic entity is equal to that *that* linguistic entity.
 String Length serves as one of the two dimensions for a Word necessary for a word to be "embodied" in a medium (the other being the inherent ordinality of Characters in a Word).
 In other words, the concept of String Length is foundational to the discovery of Words from the set of all Strings **S**.
 One must be able to discard those Strings possessing null content before one can engage in Language.

 While the definition of String Length and the first conjunct preclude the inclusion of the Empty Character in a Word, there is no such restriction on the Delimiter, hence the second conjunct of the Discovery Axiom.
-This conjunt captures the common-sense notion that a Word from a Language cannot contain a Delimiter; Instead, Delimiters are what separate Words from one another in a String.
+This conjunct captures the common-sense notion that a Word from a Language cannot contain a Delimiter; Instead, Delimiters are what separate Words from one another in a String.

 It is these two purely syntactical properties that allow a user of Language to separate Words from the arbitrary chaos of Strings, preparing them for the assignment of semantic content.